 Hand mixers are such a low-commitment, space-saving kitchen appliance, which makes buying them a no-brainer.
 They’re less of an investment in time (setting up, cleaning and putting away) and money than a stand mixer, and the ideal choice when you just want to quickly hammer out some cookie dough, whipped cream or cake mix.
 In some cases, they can even knead dough or blend soup.

-To find the best one, we tested nine top-rated hand mixers over several weeks.
+To find the best one, we tested eight top-rated hand mixers over several weeks.
 We mixed, we beat, we whisked.
-We made (and ate) 10 sponge cakes while running them through their paces to find the absolute best option for all baking and mixing needs.
+We made (and ate) sponge cake after sponge cake while running them through their paces to find the absolute best option for all baking and mixing needs.
 (Side note: We are never eating sponge cake again.)

 Ultimately, three rose to the top:

-- Best overall hand mixer: Cuisinart Power Advantage Plus 9-Speed Handheld Mixer
+Best hand mixer overall: Cuisinart Power Advantage Plus 9-Speed Handheld Mixer

 We were impressed with this appliance right out of the box.
 The brushed chrome design is stylish, modern and timeless, and would look great in any kitchen.